 The foreign key is an attribute or a combination of several attributes that is the primary key in another table.
 This is used to create links between tables in databases.
 Depending on the primary key in the other table, it can be a composite or unique foreign key.

-However, it is important to mention that the foreign key does not have to be unique in its own table, but values can also occur more often.
+However, it is important to mention that the foreign key does not have to be unique in its table, but values can also occur more often.
 With the help of such connections, large tables can be split into several smaller tables, which saves storage space and improves clarity.

 What is referential integrity?

 Referential integrity (RI) ensures that table relationships in databases do not lead to inconsistencies in the database.
-For this purpose, a total of two rules are established that must be adhered to in order to ensure referential integrity:
+For this purpose, a total of two rules are established that must be adhered to to ensure referential integrity:

-- RI rule: When a new record with a foreign key is inserted, it must be ensured that a record for this key really exists in the referenced table.
+- RI rule: When a new record with a foreign key is inserted, it must be ensured that a record for this key exists in the referenced table.
 If this is not the case, the insertion process should not be possible.

 - RI rule: A record must not be deleted if it is used as a foreign key in another table.
 The database must ensure that such transactions are not possible.